Project Overview

 - The first slot is used to interface with I2C devices (SDA, SCL) like for example an IMU.

 - Pins A0 to A3 can be used for other purposes.
 In particular, they can be used to control a shift register.
-I specifically thought about a shift register because one of the things I wanted to experiment with was integrating ToF sensors.
-The sensors I had work with I2C but the problem is that each of them has the same I2C address.
-In order to use one of them we need to, enable it (pulling the enable pin high), change address and disable it (pulling the enable pin low) at startup.
-A shift register would have been just what we need as it lets us control up to 8 new digital outputs.
-I successfully tested this idea to drive 8 LEDs and I wrote a simple library to interface with the shift register, I'll include it on the github repository even though it is not currently used in the code.
+I specifically thought about a shift register because one of the things I wanted to experiment with was integrating ToF sensors and using them for mapping instead of a LIDAR.
+The sensors I had work with I2C but they share the same address.
+In order to use one of them I had to enable it (pulling the enable pin high), assign a unique address and disable it again (pulling the enable pin low) at startup.
+A shift register would have been just what I needed, as it lets me control up to 8 new digital outputs.
+I successfully tested this idea to drive 8 LEDs and I wrote a simple library to interface with the shift register, which I'll include in the GitHub repository even though it is not currently used in the code.

-- The battery, a 2P 500mAh Lipo.
+- The battery, a 2S 500mAh Lipo.
 These kind of batteries are usually found in RC planes and cars.

-After prototyping I decided to design a PCB.
-I managed to fit everything onto a disc with a diameter of 10 cm.
+Moving to the PCB layout, I managed to fit everything on a disc with a 10 cm diameter.

 PCB